Health Protocol 23-24

 - Diarrhea of two (2) or more loose/watery stools in a 24-hour period unless other signs of illness are present.
 A child must be free of symptoms for 24 hours before returning to school.

 - Red, itchy, and purulent draining eyes.
 If conjunctivitis or “pink eye” is diagnosed, the child must be on medication for 24 hours before returning to school.
+If not diagnosed by a medical provider, a student must remain out until symptoms have cleared.

 - Prolonged and/or persistent headache or stomachache that does not resolve.